CuyZ/NotiZ/Documentation/06-Administrator/02-CustomEvent/Index.rst

 1. Dispatch the event
 ---------------------

-The most common way to send an event is to use TYPO3 signal API.
+The most common way to send an event is to use the TYPO3 signal API.
 This signal can afterwards be used to dispatch notifications.

 .. note::

-    Hooks may also be used, even if signals should be preferred.
+    Hooks may also be used, but signals should be preferred.

 .. code-block:: php